ketch/RK-Opt/doc/index.rst

                         Some general utilities for analyzing Runge-Kutta methods.

 RK-opt has been developed by David Ketcheson (primary developer and maintainer), Matteo Parsani, and Aron Ahmadia.
+Additional contributions include:

+    + Order conditions for multistep RK methods of orders 9-11 (Christopher Bresten, Zachary Grant, and Daniel Higgs)

 It is released under a modified BSD License.
 If you use RK-Opt in published work, please see :ref:`citing`.

 *******